twoBirds/twobirds/README.md

 // get all sub-instances of tb.ui.scroll,
 // and trigger ':scroll.update:l' on it, meaning its a local event that doesnt bubble.
-// As for this special event, all scrollBar handles will be resized and repositioned to reflect their inner content. tb( tb.ui.scroll ).trigger(':scroll.update:l')
+// As for this special event, all scrollBar handles will be resized and repositioned. tb( tb.ui.scroll ).trigger(':scroll.update:l')

 // find all tb.ui.scroll instances,